tom-seddon/b2/etc/b2_tests/README.md

-Various tests for running on the BBC.
-Some are run as part of the automated tests.
+Various tests for running on the BBC, mostly thanks to [scarybeasts](https://github.com/scarybeasts).
+Many are run as part of the automated tests you get when running `ctest`.

 This folder is a BeebLink volume.
 (For more about BeebLink, see https://github.com/tom-seddon/beeblink.)

+Licence: GPL v3

 # Test notes